Buddyb419/AI-Powered-Customer-Service-Chatbot-for-the-Hospitality-Industry/README.md

 ## Tools Used
 * **Zapier:** The low-code platform used to design, build, and deploy the chatbot.
 * **FAQ Document:** Served as the foundational knowledge base, enabling the chatbot to provide grounded, accurate responses based on the hotel's specific information.
-* **AI & NLP:** The underlying technologies within Botpress that allow the chatbot to understand natural language questions and match them to the correct answers in its knowledge base.
+* **AI & NLP:** The underlying technologies within Zapier that allow the chatbot to understand natural language questions and match them to the correct answers in its knowledge base.

 ## Conversation Examples